team-telnyx/demo-java-telnyx/README.md

 ## What you can do

 * Send a text message and inspect the DLR response
-* Send a search request to look for available Numbers
+* Send a search request to look for available Numbers (limits to 2)
+ * Pass an optional query parameter `reserve=true` to reserve the numbers
+* Create a phone number order

 ## Usage